The String of Tears (Senecio herreianus or Curio herreianus) is an interesting succulent plant hailing from Namibia in South Africa.

 Soil & Transplanting

-The String of Beads likes a dry, loamy, sandy, or gravelly soil with a neutral pH level.
+The String of Beads likes dry, loamy, sandy, or gravelly soil with a neutral or acidic soil pH level of 5.5 to 7.

-A sharply draining succulent soil or cactus mix is a good choice.
+A sharply draining succulent soil mix or cactus mix is a good choice.

 As with any succulent or cactus, always use containers with ample drainage holes.